Back to Blog

 Behavioral symptoms rarely happen in isolation.
 Most kids I work with have physical symptoms too, but parents often focus on the behavior because that's what's disrupting daily life.

 Respiratory issues are common.
-Your child might have a persistent cough, especially at night or first thing in the morning.
+Your child might have a persistent cough, that doesn't resolve despite treatment.
 They might complain of a stuffy nose that never seems to clear, or you might notice they're mouth breathing more than usual.

 Skin problems can also flare up with mold exposure.
 Eczema might worsen, or your child might develop rashes that don't respond well to typical treatments.
 Some kids also complain of itchy eyes or ears.